 END;

-Highlight the CREATE PROCEDURE statement and press F5 or click the Execute button.
-This will save the stored procedure in your database.
+Highlight the CREATE PROCEDURE statement and press F5 or click Execute.
+This will create the stored procedure in your database.

 To execute the stored procedure, use the EXEC or EXECUTE command: